 Buying paint is simple, right?
 Not really because you've got to pick your colors, your paint finish and calculate how much paint to buy.
 Here's what my friend Maria's living room (above) looked like as she tested different paint colors.
 She worked really hard on color selection which you can see on two of the three test walls.
 Here's what she did to pick her finishes:

 - Maria shared her final paint choice.
 It's Sherwin-Willimas modern grey (SW 7632).Ceilings are white with a flat finish.
 Maria feels that combination is perfect because it makes the eight foot ceilings feel as tall as her old nine foot ceilings.

-- Walls are satin because her painter said satin is more forgiving than flat paint.
+- Walls are satin because her painter said a satin paint finish is more forgiving than flat paint.
 While her old house with plaster walls used a flat finish, he said satin would cover up the drywall imperfections better.
-The painter explained her test colors were all satin and … she liked the look!
+The painter said her test colors all had a satin paint finish and … she liked the look!

 - Trim is semi-gloss with the color matching her white kitchen cabinets.
 The cabinet door shown above is the one that Maria carried everywhere for several months to make sure all her new “whites” played nicely together.

 What's all the fuss about?
 Paint finishes affect how we see color.
 That's because the paint sheen is the glossiness of a paint finish.
 A flat or matte paint finish doesn't reflect a lot of light, instead diffusing the light in many directions.
 At the other end of the spectrum, shiny paints like gloss and semi-gloss, reflect the most light.
 The light reflected affects how we see the color.